kamaliniPonnuru/tenexai/README.md

 TenexAI is a full-stack web application built for SOC analysts to upload, analyze, and interpret log files using AI and anomaly detection.
 The platform offers a secure, user-friendly interface to process logs, visualize threats, and extract actionable intelligence.

+For deployed version access: https://tenexai-2uzr6ztu0-kamalini-ponnurus-projects.vercel.app/ ( I'm using Postgresql - railway - if you are seeing any error it might be due to inactive state let me know if you face any issue - I will activate it from my end )
+To run local - see instructions below

 🌟 Features

 🔐 Authentication & Security